-It’s getting to be that time of life when I’m increasingly unlikely to being discovered as a child prodigy.
+It’s getting to be that time of life when I’m increasingly unlikely to be discovered as a child prodigy.
 I’ve come to terms (all too easily) with the fact that I will never be the world’s greatest [whatever].
 I couldn’t even be the greatest [whatever] in town, unless I go to a very small town.
 Hmm…

 The Galaxy Song by Eric Idle, from Monty Python’s “The Meaning of Life”